-Roberto Donís was born in Venado in the state of San Luis Potosí in Mexico.
-At the age of 16 he attended the Escuela Nacional de Pintura, Escultura y Grabado.
-Dissatisfied with the school, he abandoned his studies after leading a brief student revolt in 1951.
-Donís worked as a teacher in Michoacán before returning to Mexico city in 1956.
-He then lived in Paris between 1962 and 1963, where he studied art history at the École du Louvre.
-From 1966 to 1969 he relocated to New York and became influenced by abstract expressionism.
-He returned to Mexico in 1970.
-In 1972 he was made director of the Escuela de Bellas Artes at Universidad Autónoma Benito Juárez but resigned due to internal conflicts.
-From 1974 to 1984 he worked at the Taller de Artes Plásticas Rufino Tamayo.
+Mexican artist Roberto Donís attended the Escuela Nacional de Pintura, Escultura y Grabado.
+An extensive traveller, he lived in Paris between 1962 and 1963, and New York between 1966 and 1969 where he became influenced by abstract expressionism.
+Donís returned to Mexico in 1970 and was made director of the Escuela de Bellas Artes at Universidad Autónoma Benito Juárez in 1972.
+He taught at the Taller de Artes Plásticas Rufino Tamayo from 1974.
 Donís gave up paining in the mid 1980’s.
-He died in 2008 aged 74.

 By clicking “Accept Cookies”, you agree to the storing of cookies on your device to enhance site functionality and analyse site usage.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.